vincenzoauteri/frontend-nanodegree-mobile-portfolio/README.md

 #Steps taken to optimize Page Insight Score

-- Forked project to my repo, and cloned it on a cloud webserver running Apache2.

-- Analyzed index.html with Page Insight with this low result.
+- Analyzed index.html with Page Insight with this low score as a result.

 - The first suggestion is to optimize images.
 In particular recording the timeline on Google Developer Tools shows that pizzeria.jpg is a whopping ~2.5 MB and takes ~1.5s to download.